boundtotheearth/tp/docs/UserGuide.md

 Let's first look at `match/any`.
 This match type shows an item as long as any parameter matches your input.
 It is also the default behaviour of the find command.
 The following walkthrough shows how to use `match/any`.

-1. Key in the command `find n/ad d/discussion t/artcomm match/any` in the command window and press <kbd>Enter</kbd>.
+1. Key in the command `find n/ad d/discussion t/artcomm match/any` in the command box and press <kbd>Enter</kbd>.

   ![Match Any Step 1](images/MatchAny1.png)